appuio/docs/services/02_general_concepts.rst

 * TODO: short comparison with normal docker builds and custom runners
 * TODO: describe why custom builders will have to be created

 Instead of writing a Dockerfile that extends some base image and building it with ``docker build``, OpenShift introduces an alternative way of packaging applications into containers.
-The paradigm - which they call Source2Image or **S2I** - suggests that given your application's sources and a previously prepared builder image, you inject the sources into the builder container, run an assemble script inside the builder and commit the container.
-This will have created a runnable version of your application, which you can then start using another command.
+The paradigm - which they call Source2Image or short **S2I** - suggests that given your application's sources and a previously prepared builder image, you inject the sources into the builder container, run an assemble script inside the builder and commit the container.
+This will have created a runnable version of your application, which you can run using another command.

-This works very well for dynamic languages like Python, where you don't need to compile the application beforehand.
-The OpenShift Container Platform already provides several such builder images (Python, PHP, Ruby, Node.js etc.), so you would only need to inject your sources and your application container would be ready to run on OpenShift.
-We will use this strategy for deployment of our Python seervice later on.
+This works very well for dynamic languages like Python where you don't need to compile the application beforehand.
+The OpenShift Container Platform already provides several such builder images (Python, PHP, Ruby, Node.js etc.), so you would only need to inject your sources and your application would be ready to run.
+We will use this strategy for deployment of our Python microservice later on.

-For compiled languages like Java, this approach means that the compile-time dependencies would also be included in the runtime image, which could heavily bloat that image and also pose a security risk.
-S2I allows us to provide a runtime-image, which will be used for running the application after the builder image has assembled it.
-However, this is not yet reliably implemented in OpenShift (it is still an experimental feature).
+For compiled languages like Java, this approach means that the compile-time dependencies would also be included in the runtime image, which could heavily bloat that image and pose a security risk.
+S2I would allow us to provide a runtime-image for running the application after the builder image has assembled it.
+However, this is not yet fully implemented in OpenShift (it is still an experimental feature).

-There will also be cases where you won't find a S2I builder image that fits your use-case.
+There will also be cases where you can't find a S2I builder image that fits your use-case.
 A possible solution can be to create a custom builder that is tailor-made for the application.
-We will see how we can create a custom builder in the chapter about our API service.
+We will see how we can such a custom builder in the chapter about the **API** service.

 **Relevant Readings / Resources**